porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/compliance.md

 In most countries there are certain laws to protect the civil rights of persons with disabilities.
 Due to the fact that the internet provides global access to information, stores, education, financial institutions, etc., these laws often include the support of Web Accessibility in web applications.

-In some countries (especially in the U.S.) website owners are <strong>going to get sued</strong> by lawyers which complain the lack of (basic) accessibility support.
+In some countries (especially in the U.S.) website owners are **going to get sued** by lawyers which complain the lack of (basic) accessibility support.
-There are a lot of <a href="https://www.w3.org/WAI/policies/" target="_blank">country specific standards</a> and legislation which cannot be covered by only one ruleset mostly known as the Web Content Accessibility Guidelines [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) from the World Wide Web Consortium [W3C](https://www.w3.org/).
+There are a lot of [country specific standards](https://www.w3.org/WAI/policies/) and legislation which cannot be covered by only one ruleset mostly known as the Web Content Accessibility Guidelines [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) from the World Wide Web Consortium [W3C](https://www.w3.org/).

-But we can <strong>reduce risk of legal entanglement</strong> (receiving demand letter/getting sued), by following our <a href="#/accessibility/guidelines"><strong>accessibility guidelines and best practices</strong></a>.
+But we can **reduce risk of legal entanglement** (receiving demand letter/getting sued), by following our **[accessibility guidelines and best practices](#/accessibility/guidelines)**.

 ---